-Management's Discussion and Analysis For the nine months ended December 31, 2023 and 2022
+Management's Discussion and Analysis For the year ended March 31, 2024 and 2023

 Figure 1-1.
 Location of Nevada King projects in relation to Au deposits and gold reserve distribution along the Battle Mountain Trend.
 Mines near Nevada King's properties are labeled.
 Locations from NBMG Nevada Mineral Explorer website.